I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportgetdevicebase.md

 <p>A mapped, logical base address corresponding to the bus-relative address supplied in the <i>IoAddress</i> parameter. </p>

 ## -remarks
 <p>Every miniport driver must pass mapped, logical access range addresses to the Storport <i>port</i> read/write routines and the Storport <i>register</i> read/write routines when communicating with its HBA(s).</p>

 <p>This routine supports only those addresses that were assigned to the driver by the system Plug and Play (PnP) manager.</p>

-<p>Every miniport driver must pass mapped, logical access range addresses to the Storport <i>port</i> read/write routines and the Storport <i>register</i> read/write routines when communicating with its HBA(s).</p>

-<p>This routine supports only those addresses that were assigned to the driver by the system Plug and Play (PnP) manager.</p>